vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

 # Dummy Load Testing

 On 23 May 2026 I used a theoretical 600W 200 ohm dummy load to test a number of 4:1 UnUn builds.
-Below is the picure of the dummy load connected to the QRP UnUn.
+Below is the picure of the dummy load connected to the QRP UnUn (uses the LO1234 core).

 <img src="./dummy_load_4-1_UnUn.png" alt="Dummy load with UnUn connected" width="500">

-I used an IC7410 transceiver set to 50W output as measured by a power meter, at 7.1mHz, then fed that into the 4:1 UnUn connected to the 200 ohm dummy load.
+I used an IC7410 transceiver set to 50W output as measured by a power meter, tuned it at 7.1mHz, then fed that into the 4:1 UnUn connected to the 200 ohm dummy load.

 A side note, the resistor rating of the dummy load is 600W, with a 50W signal for 5 minutes, it got nearly too hot to touch even though the heatsink is quite large.
 A fan was required.